UN Chief Hails Kyrgyz-Tajik Border Treaty Ending Long-running Border Dispute - UrduPoint

 -

-UN chief hails Kyrgyz-Tajik border treaty ending long-running border dispute2 minutes ago
+UN chief hails Kyrgyz-Tajik border treaty ending long-running border dispute6 minutes ago

 -